avery-laird/averylaird.com/_posts/2018-05-10-insertions-piece-table.md

 This suggests that, no matter the table size, it should always take about the same time to perform an insertion, and that is a result I'm happy with.
 As some simple, preliminary tests, there is not much that can be inferred --- perhaps a comparison between other implementations (array, linked list, etc) would be interesting.
 My inner skeptic also feels that running times this quick do seem *a bit* too good to be true, and there's always the possibility of a bug that I haven't noticed.
 I plan to design some better tests to rule out this possibility.

-I'm still working on cleaning up the code and putting it up on GitHub --- there are a lot of improvements that can be made, I'm looking forward to any and all suggestions ([follow me on GitHub](https://github.com/avery-laird) to see when the code goes up).
+You can check out all the code [on github](https://github.com/avery-laird/pico).
 My next rough steps are supporting deletions, undo, and then working on an API.
 After that, multiple cursors, users --- and beyond!

 [^1]: I'm using Joaqin's estimate here